bhushanbharat05/CI-CD-pipeline-project02/README.md

 ## Introduction

-This repository contains a CI/CD pipeline tool build using bash, Python and cron tabs.
+This repository contains a automation build using bash,AWS EC2-Linux, Nginx and cron tabs.
 The tool automates the delployment of the sample one page website to a server running on AWS using Nginx.
 The pipeline checks for any new commits in the GitHub repository, clones the lastest code and deplyos it to the server.

 ## Features